mmzdouc/mibigger/README.md

 Curation Strategy
 =================

-Curation is a prime example of distributed development: multiple people work on the same project, adding new information or editing existing ones.
+Data curation is a prime example of distributed development: multiple people work on the same project, adding new or editing existing entries.
 To prevent conflicting files and parallel edits, the following strategies are implemented:
 - Branching model: all curators work on separate branches, which branch out of the main (production) branch.
-Once a (few) new entries are created/modified, the curator issues a pull request to the main branch.
+Once a entry is created/modified, the curator issues a pull request to the main branch.
 After successful review and addition of changes, the branch is incorporated in the main.
 - Reviewing: each pull request needs to be reviewed to guarantee factual correctness (four-eyes-principle).
 During the pull request, a reviewer can be assigned.
+  Reviewing is as important as adding new entries and reviewers are credited in the changelog.
 For a list of reviewers and their specialities, see below.
 - Communication: version control is no replacement for communication.
 Both curators and reviewers need to communicate which entries they are working on to prevent possible redundant work.
 Please announce your work via the Slack channel.
 - Entry naming: To prevent identical names, all new entries are automatically prefixed with the curators initials (or MIBiG annotator ID, if already available)
-- Entry validation: each entry is validated using the `validated.py` script of Kai Blin.
-The validation can be automated by using the package `pre-commit` (see below).
+- Entry validation: each entry is validated using the `validated.py` script (by Kai Blin).
+The validation is automated as hook via `pre-commit` and performed at every commit (see below).

 Download, Installation, Curation
 ================================

-- Clone `mibigger` to create a local version
+- Clone `mibigger` to create a local version.
-- Create and activate a new virtual env using `python version 3.11` (e.g. with `conda`)
+- Create and activate a new virtual env using `python version 3.11` (e.g. with `conda`).
-- Install the package and download requirements using `pip install -e .`
+- Install the package and download requirements using `pip install -e .`.
-- Install pre-commit using `pre-commit install`
+- Install pre-commit using `pre-commit install`.
-- Create a new branch using `git checkout -b dev_mmz` (with your initials instead `mmz`)
+- Create a new branch using `git checkout -b dev_mmz` (with your initials instead `mmz`).
-- Push your new branch to GitHub using `git push origin dev_mmz`
+- Push your new branch to GitHub using `git push origin dev_mmz`.
-- Set the remote branch to push to using `git branch --set-upstream-to=origin/dev_mmz dev_mmz`
+- Set the remote branch to push to using `git branch --set-upstream-to=origin/dev_mmz dev_mmz`.
-- Add your initials/curator_id/name/email to the list of curators in `src/mibig_input_script/curators.csv`
+- Add your initials/curator_id/name/email to the list of curators in `src/mibig_input_script/curators.csv` if not already present.
 - Add/modify entries (see below) and commit to your branch.
-Pre-commit will automatically check committed .json-files for correctness and prevent incorrect entries.
+Pre-commit will automatically check committed .json-files and abort the commit in case of incompatibilities with Kai Blin's `check_valid.py` script.
 - Ideally, after each edit/new entry, the changes should be pulled into the main.
   The easiest way of doing so is via the GitHub webpage.
 Create a pull request and request reviewer(s) from the list of collaborators.
 - The reviewer (one of us) will double-check the entry for consistency  (see instructions below).
-- Once reviewed and fixed, the new entries are merged into the main branch.
+- Once reviewed and fixed, the new entries are merged into the main branch, and the remote `dev_mmz` branch is deleted.
+The local `dev_mmz` branch still exists and can be reused for a new entry by pulling the newest changes with `git pull origin main`, creating a new remote branch with `git push origin dev_mmz`, and setting the remote branch to push to via `git branch --set-upstream-to=origin/dev_mmz dev_mmz`.

 Usage
 =====